-Funds Raised e are extremely grateful for the generosity and solidarity of the Founding Partners of our Emergency Fund: Calvin Klein, Inc., Dunn Family Charitable Foundation, Gilead Sciences, Inc., and Microsoft Corp.
-In addition to Founding Partners, fund supporters include: 2K, Akamai Technologies, Boston Consulting Group, Capital One, Channel Foundation, Council for Global Equality, Deloitte Services LP, Deutsche Bank, Dreilinden, Henry M. Jackson Foundation, Horizons Foundation, Hunter Boot, Oak Foundation, Open Society Foundations, Rainbow Railroad, PepsiCo, Procter & Gamble Company, Salesforce, Sellen Community Foundation, Visa, Warner Music Group Wellspring Philanthropic Fund, and several institutions that have chosen to remain anonymous.
-OutRight also wishes to thank the Partnership for Global LGBTI Equality (PGLE), a World Economic Forum Lighthouse Project, for its collaboration in widely promoting the Fund, and the following institutions for their probono assistance in reviewing Fund applications: Out for Good/Bill & Melinda Gates Foundation, EY, Open Finance NYC, P&G, and Salesforce.
-With the help of these partners and hundreds of generous individual contributors, we have raised over \$1.2 million US dollars - an impressive amount that meets only a fraction of the need.
-Below: Members of the group LGBT Forum Progress from Montenegro
+We are extremely grateful for the generosity and solidarity of the Founding Partners of our Emergency Fund: Calvin Klein, Inc., Dunn Family Charitable Foundation, Gilead Sciences, Inc., and Microsoft Corp.
+In addition to Founding Partners, Fund Supporters include: 2K, Akamai Technologies, Boston Consulting Group, Capital One, Channel Foundation, Deloitte Services LP, Deutsche Bank, Horizons Foundation, Hunter Boot, Open Society Foundations, Rainbow Railroad, PepsiCo, Procter & Gamble Company, Salesforce, Sellen Community Foundation, Visa, Warner Music Group and several institutions that have chosen to remain anonymous.

+Outright also wishes to thank the Partnership for Global LGBTI Equality (PGLE), a World Economic Forum Lighthouse Project, for its collaboration in widely promoting the Fund, and the following institutions for their pro bono assistance in reviewing Fund applications: Out for Good/Bill & Melinda Gates Foundation, EY, Open Finance NYC, P&G and Salesforce.

+With the help of these partners and hundreds of generous individual contributors, we have raised over \$1.2 million US dollars - an impressive amount which meets only a fraction of the need.

+Members of the group LGBT Forum Progress from Montenegro